ProjectGlassV3/GlassGPT/README.md

 # TO-DO
  - Still Image Translation support.
 (Originally planned to be Live Translate, but there's no cost effective way to continuously send images to OpenAI's API.

+# Project Owner
+The current project owner is [Nigel Norris](https://github.com/TheNameIsNigel).

+# Contributors
+Special thanks to [Simon Sickle](https://github.com/simonsickle) for his major rewrite of the original project code!

+# Additional Thanks
+Special thanks to the Glass Enterprise team for their [code samples](https://github.com/googlesamples/glass-enterprise-samples), t3mr0i for the idea as it was originally based off his [implementation](https://github.com/t3mr0i/ChatGPTGlass) for the Explorer Edition, and theokanning for his [OpenAI API library](https://github.com/TheoKanning/openai-java) when we used it!

+# Contact
+For any inquiries or issues, please open an issue in this GitHub repository.

 # License
 Additional details can be found in the LICENSE file.

-# Contact
-For any inquiries or issues, please open an issue in this GitHub repository.

-# Thanks
-Special thanks to the Glass Enterprise team for their [code samples](https://github.com/googlesamples/glass-enterprise-samples), t3mr0i for the idea as it was originally based off his [implementation](https://github.com/t3mr0i/ChatGPTGlass) for the Explorer Edition, and theokanning for his [OpenAI API library](https://github.com/TheoKanning/openai-java) when we used it!